CHAPTER 1 “Another Life”

-“My name is Ricardo.
-And yours?”
+“My name is Ricardo.”

 “Why do you say they were?”

-“Has Henrietta said anything about me?” realizing that he would be able to hear the truth about himself, the Spaniard roused instantly.
+“Has Henrietta said anything about me?”
+Realizing that he would be able to hear the truth about himself, the Spaniard roused instantly.

 “Nothing more?”
 Ricardo asked her disappointedly.

-“I think, she will tell you ‘more’ herself later.”
+“I think she will tell you more herself later.”

-Laughing at his words, Veronica soon relaxed and her pain suddenly retreated.
+Laughing at his words, Veronica relaxed and her pain suddenly retreated.
 The Spaniard had a talent to improve her mood with his jokes.

 “Thank you, Ricardo.
 Sorry, I don’t know your surname.”

-“It’s OK.
+“It’s okay.
 I’ll be fine.
-Don’t turn into my aunt!”
+Don’t turn into my aunt.”

 “Good luck to you too.”

 “Is Veronica doing well?
 Have you seen her to the check-in counter?
 Have you seen her on to her plane?”
 She was talking a mile a minute.

-“Yes, darling, don’t worry.
+“Yes darling, don’t worry.
 She has already been given a boarding pass.”

-“Thank you, my hot man,” Henrietta sung, slightly teasing him.
+“Thank you, my hot man.”
+Henrietta sung, slightly teasing him.

+Henrietta hollered.
 “Oh, just you wait!
-I have something for you too, my passionate Spaniard,” Henrietta told him, changing the tone of her voice to a more tempting one.
-She loved his words, his riot of energy, as though he was not sixty, but twenty years old!
+I have something for you too, my passionate Spaniard!”
+She finished, changing the tone of her voice to a more tempting one.
+She loved his words, his riot of energy, as though he wasn’t sixty, but still in his sweet twenties.

 “Passionate Lady.”
 Ricardo whispered into his phone and hung up.